 Why Choose Northwestern Medicine

-- Northwestern Medicine is anchored by Northwestern Memorial Hospital, ranked the #1 hospital in Illinois by U.S. News & World Report, 2021–2022.
+- Northwestern Medicine is anchored by Northwestern Memorial Hospital, the only Illinois hospital on the national Honor Roll for 12 straight years.

 - When options are limited, our experienced team is often able to offer innovative therapies and novel treatments through a wide variety of clinical trials.